20 Horizon notation

 Modified

-Horizon names operate as a shorthand for describing the full profile, making it easier to compare and contrast groups of profiles, and easier to classify them.
-Horizons are given a particular designation according to their position in the profile and according to soil properties that reflect the kind and degree of pedogenic alteration.
+Pedological horizon names operate as a shorthand for describing the full profile, making it easier to compare and contrast groups of profiles, and easier to classify them.
+Such horizons are given a particular designation according to their position in the profile and according to soil properties that reflect the kind and degree of pedogenic alteration of the parent material.
 As designations are made in the field, they are defined mainly by morphological properties that differentiate horizons from those above or below, or from a presumed parent material.
 Laboratory data may be needed to confirm identification, especially in marginal cases.

-This scheme was developed from the system used in England and Wales (Avery 1980) by Clayden and Hewitt (2015), and is broadly similar to those used overseas (e.g. WRB (2022)).
+The current scheme for New Zealand reported here was developed largely from the system used in England and Wales (Avery 1980), by Clayden and Hewitt (2015), and is broadly similar to those used overseas (e.g. WRB (2022), Soil Taxonomy (2022)).
 However, note that significant differences in suffix use exist between all of these systems as they have become adapted to regional conditions.

 Code Name Description

-F Fibric Partly decomposed litter deposited or accumulated at the surface and not saturated with water for more than ~1 month at a time.
+F Fibric Partly decomposed litter deposited or accumulated at the surface and not saturated with water for more than 30 consecutive days at a time.

-H Humic Well-decomposed litter deposited or accumulated at the surface and not saturated with water for more than ~1 month at a time.
+H Humic Well-decomposed litter deposited or accumulated at the surface and not saturated with water for more than 30 consecutive days at a time.
 Original plant structures cannot be seen.

 O Peat Organic horizon accumulated under wet conditions.
 It is saturated with water for at least 30 consecutive days in most years, or has been artificially drained.

 A Surface Mineral horizon formed at the surface, or below an organic horizon.
 It is characterised by incorporation of humified organic matter, or properties resulting from disturbance by cultivation.
-The organic matter has been incorporated by biological activity or by mixing through cultivation rather than by translocation.
+The organic matter has been incorporated by biological activity, shrink-swell behaviour, or by mixing through cultivation, rather than by translocation.

-1. A moist colour value of 4 or more, or a dry colour value of 5 or more, with or without silty or sandy coatings (skeletans, @brewer1964), observable in a dry specimen.
+1. A moist colour value of 4 or more, or a dry colour value of 5 or more, with or without silty or sandy coatings observable in a dry specimen.

 2. Higher colour value or lower chroma and less well developed pedality than an underlying B horizon.